environmentalinformatics-marburg/tubedb/documentation/build_and_run.md

 Instructions to build and run TubeDB
 ===

-Java 8 and Gradle is required build TubeDB.
+Java 8 and Gradle is required to build TubeDB.

 The TubeDB package can be compiled and run on Linux or Windows.